Hebgbs/RVGLwithFriends/quickstart.md

 Whether you have an account with GitHub or not, you can clone _this repository_ by copying the following address, and pasting it in the prompt for cloning a repository: https://github.com/Hebgbs/RVGLwithFriends.git

 #### Repository content
-Perform the following, in order:
+So that you are in sync with us and have available use of all extra content this repository provides, perform the following, in order:
 1. In GitHub Desktop, open repository `RVGLwithFriends` in explorer
 2. Either copy to `%userprofile%\Desktop` the batch file, or upon execution from reppsitory directory the script will copy itself on your behalf.
 3. Execute the script and see what errors come up. _If any_, you will have to edit the script so it functions.